 The most crucial issue, demilitarisation of the many gunmen, has not begun yet.
 “The collection of illegally owned weapons should have started immediately after the signing of the peace agreement.
 The ongoing insecurity is still preventing people from cultivating their farms and leaving their villages.”

-Abusharati further mentioned the delayed start of the transitional justice programme and the voluntary return programme for the displaced and refugees by reconstructing the many destroyed villages and removing the foreign settlers from the lands.
+Abusharati further mentioned the delayed start of the transitional justice programme and the voluntary return programme for the displaced and refugees by reconstructing the many destroyed villages and removing foreign settlers from their lands.

 ‘The ongoing insecurity is still preventing people from cultivating their farms and leaving their villages.’ – displaced leader Hussein Abusharati

 “The promised extradition of the indicted officials, among them ousted President Omar Al Bashir to the ICC in The Hague, seems to be postponed over and over again.”

 According to the Council of Ministers, more resources are required to implement the security arrangements protocol of the JPA, signed in the South Sudan capital on October 3 last year.

 In a statement on Monday, marking the first anniversary of the peace agreement, the Council of Ministers said that more funding is needed to implement the security arrangements and the Voluntary Return Programme, realise a comprehensive reform of the security sector and ensure the formation of a national single and professional army.

 The Cabinet announced its readiness to resume negotiations with the Sudan People’s Liberation Movement-North under the leadership of Abdelaziz El Hilu at the Juba platform.
 It also welcomed the recent call of Abdelwahid El Nour for dialogue and invited him to Khartoum to start the dialogue process “in all freedom”.